Tya Language Specification

 tya format never rewrites a file that cannot be lexed, parsed, and

-serialized by the canonical formatter.
+serialized by the formatter.
 Invalid source reports an error and

 exits without modifying the input file. tya format formats only .tya